So Others Might Eat: 2000s

-SOME opened Behavioral Health Services in January 2000, with the goal of combining SOME's addiction services with mental health and dual diagnosis treatment.
-Eight months later, SOME created the Social Justice Program to increase community awareness and education of the interlaced social justice issue that affect poor and homeless individuals and families.
-In April 2002, SOME dedicates the Jim Kozuch Building, intended for multi-program use to improve on the space for Isaiah House.
-The Jim Kozuch Building stores clothing, household goods, other donations, and records, as well as the maintenance department and office space.

 The Isaiah House vacated its building and was replaced by the Jordan House in October 2002.
 The Jordan House provided a crisis stabilization center for those with mental illness and are awaiting access to residential treatment programs.
 In September 2003, the Leland Place annex project was completed by volunteer construction crews from Holy Trinity's Hands on Housing, and clients from Joshua House moved into the newly expanded space.
 The Affordable Housing Development Initiative launched in January 2004.
 The goal of the initiative is to develop 1,000 new units of safe, affordable housing to meet the needs of 2,000 homeless and extremely poor men, women, and children.
 The next month, the Harvest House Women's Program moved into the space previously occupied by Joshua House.
 In March 2005, SOME opened the Michael Kirwan House in a donated building to serve as the new location of the Jordan House safe-house program.
 The program provides a safe and structured alcohol-free and drug-free residence for homeless individuals who are awaiting access to SOME's residential treatment programs.
 The next month, the Jordan House Crisis Stabilization Program opened, providing housing and residential supportive services to residents who are experiencing a psychiatric crisis, including individual counseling and case management.